 Towering over above Durham are the castle and the cathedral.
 I have written about the castle from a last visit and I will give the cathedral its own post soon now I have gathered so much info and photos.

 The castle and cathedral are the main stops people make on a visit to Durham and it is easy to understand why.

 From the castle and cathedral you can walk down through the beautiful greenery to the River Wear.
 I can never believe how quiet the riverside walks are here.

 It is a gorgeous walk in any direction.
 Plus you get to see some of the hidden gems I have spoken about before like The Old Durham Gardens!

 Within half a mile of the centre you are in riverside paradise or you could be walking through woodland trails with no masses spoiling the ambience.

-It is proudly the smallest bar in Durham, clue is in the name.
-Very unique and a menu list of gins and mixers that you would need many an hour to read through.
+It is proudly the smallest bar in Durham, the clue is in the name.
+Very quirky and with a menu list of gins and mixers that you would need many an hour to read through.
 Of course I sampled a few and they were delicious.